Hola-yinka/DSA-PROJECT--KULTRA-MEGA-STORES-INVENTORY/README.md

     Total_Sales DESC;
 ~~~

-### 7:Which customer in the 'Small Business' segment generated the highest total sales?
+### 7: Which customer in the 'Small Business' segment generated the highest total sales?
-  - 🧮 Steps Taken:
+  -  Steps Taken:
 1. Filter only 'Small Business' customers
 2. Group by Customer_Name to calculate total sales
 3. Sort by total sales in descending order